aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create an Aiven for PostgreSQL® service
 '''''''''''''''''''''''''''''''''''''''''

+The :doc:`PostgreSQL </docs/products/postgresql>` database is where you'll store the threshold data for each IoT device.
+To create the database:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. On the *Services* page, click **Create a new service**.